SixLabors/docs/articles/imagesharp.drawing/gettingstarted.md

 ### Drawing Polygons

-ImageSharp provides several options for drawing polygons weather you want to draw outlines or fill the shapes.
+ImageSharp provides several options for drawing polygons whether you want to draw outlines or fill shapes.

 #### Minimal Example